It4innovations/ERCNN-DRS_urban_change_monitoring/README.md

 # ERCNN-DRS Urban Change Monitoring
 This project hosts the Ensemble of Recurrent Convolutional Neural Networks for Deep Remote Sensing (ERCNN-DRS) used for urban change monitoring with ERS-1/2 & Landsat 5 TM, and Sentinel 1 & 2 remote sensing mission pairs.
 It was developed for demonstration purposes in the ESA BLENDED<sup>1</sup> project.

+## Features
+- Takes SAR and optical multispectral observation time series of hundreds up to thousands of observations (deep-temporal)
+- Demonstrates usage for two mission pairs: ERS-1/2 & Landsat 5 TM (1991-2011), and 6m for Sentinel 1 & 2 (2017-now)
+- Predicts changes which happened in one time window (1y for ERS-1/2 & Landsat 5 TM, and 6m for Sentinel 1 & 2)
+- The long mission times allow monitoring of urban changes over larger time frames

+## Usage
+TBD

 ## Examples
 ### ERS-1/2 & Landsat 5 TM
 ERS-1/2 & Landsat 5 TM example of Liège.
 Top row are Landsat 5 TM true color observations (left, right) with change prediction (middle).
 Bottom rows are corresponding very-high resolution imagery from Google Earth(tm), (c) 2021 Maxar Technologies with predictions superimposed in red.